 Bladder Cancer Awareness Month

 Cancer that is in the lining of the bladder is called superficial.
-About three out of four people survived five years or more after being diagnosed with bladder cancer between 2006 and 2012, according to federal statistics.
+According to federal statistics, about three out of four people survived five years or more after being diagnosed with bladder cancer between 2006 and 2012.